-St. Paul's financial "internal controls" are a system of "special purpose" processes and procedures designed and practiced for the primary purpose of preventing or deterring fraud.
+St. Paul's financial "internal controls" are a system of "special purpose" processes and procedures designed and practiced for the primary purpose of ensuring the integrity of financial reporting as well as preventing or deterring fraud.
 The internal controls fall into two categories, active and passive: